vanesascode/rick-and-morty-website-bootstrap-restapi/README.md

-# Rick and Morty React website consuming a REST API
+# Rick and Morty React & Boostrap website consuming a REST API

-✐ My first app using React and consuming a REST API, that shows information about the different characters from the Rick and Morty series.
+✐ My first app using React and Bootstrap, and consuming a REST API, that shows information about the different characters from the Rick and Morty series.

 ### Try it here: https://vanesascode.github.io/Rick-and-Morty-website-with-API/